a125x/Speech-Recognition/README.md

 # Speech-Recognition
-Basic speech recognition app powered by web speech api
+Basic speech recognition tool powered by web speech api.

-To use it just open the site and press the 'start' button
+To use it just open the site and press the 'start' button.
+It just works.